 Applications usually include a candidate information section, an extracurricular chart, one or more essays, and an application fee.

 Applications are usually filed electronically.
 If applying online, it is important to print out and keep a copy of the college's confirmation email.

 Most colleges provide their own application forms.
 Over 750 colleges and universities accept the Common Application.
 Students who submit through the Common Application should be sure to check if supplemental materials are also required.

 A smaller number of colleges accept the Coalition Application.
 Some, including the University of Maryland at College Park, only accept the Coalition Application.
-The College Counselors will discuss the different application options during college classes, individual meetings, and at the College Application Boot Camp.
+College Counselors will discuss the different application options during college classes, individual meetings, and at the College Application Boot Camp.

 The College Counseling office suggests that each senior have a list of five to eight schools by October.
-Park sets a maximum number of applications at 12.
+Park sets a maximum number of applications at twelve.
 This allows students to focus their energies, make important choices, and avoid a scattershot approach.
-If a student plans to apply to more than 12 schools, the student, parents, and college counselor must meet together to discuss the rationale for doing so.
+If a student plans to apply to more than twelve schools, the student, parents, and college counselor must meet together to discuss the rationale for doing so.